kubermatic/docs/content/kubermatic/v2.13/getting_started/create_cluster/_index.en.md

 Go to clusters view by clicking on "Clusters" menu entry and then click on the "Add Cluster" button in the top right corner to go to the cluster wizard.

-### Step 2 – Specify the cluster name and Kubernetes version
+### Step 2 – Specify the Cluster Name and Kubernetes Version

 The cluster name is how you will identify your Kubernetes cluster instance.
 Choose a name that is easy for you to remember.
 You must also select your desired Kubernetes version.

 ![Wizard cluster specification step](/img/2.13/getting_started/create_cluster/wizard-spec.png)

-### Step 3 – Choose a cloud provider for your Kubernetes nodes
+### Step 3 – Choose a Cloud Provider for Your Kubernetes Nodes

 Choose a cloud provider for your Kubernetes nodes to be deployed by Kubermatic.
 Your nodes can be placed in any cloud you like.

 ![Wizard provider step](/img/2.13/getting_started/create_cluster/wizard-provider.png)

-### Step 4 – Select the datacenter of your cloud provider
+### Step 4 – Select the Datacenter of Your Cloud Provider

 This is the datacenter of your cloud provider.
 Your worker nodes will get deployed there.

 ![Wizard datacenter step](/img/2.13/getting_started/create_cluster/wizard-dc.png)

-### Step 5 – Enter your provider credentials and configure your worker nodes
+### Step 5 – Enter Your Provider Credentials and Configure Your Worker Nodes

 Enter your provider specific credentials so that Kubermatic can configure your worker machines and integrate them into your cluster.